News

 With trees turning vibrant shades of yellow, red and orange, autumn is one of the most beautiful times to visit Japan.
 Each year around this time, the Japan Meteorological Corporation (JMC) releases its highly anticipated autumn leaves forecast to help us plan our seasonal sightseeing.

-Just as we begin to ease out of Japan’s hottest summer on record, forecasters are now predicting an unusually short autumn, followed by a sudden plunge into winter temperatures.
+Following Japan’s hottest summer on record, forecasters are predicting an unusually short autumn, followed by a sudden plunge into winter temperatures.
 As a result of these climate shifts, JMC expects the autumn foliage to arrive later than usual.

 So when can you expect to see the gorgeous red momiji and golden ginkgo leaves in Osaka, Kyoto and other destinations across the Kansai region?
-Here's what the official 2025 JMC forecast says.
+JMC’s latest official forecast, published on November 4, is the final autumn foliage update of 2025 — and here’s what it reveals.

 Photo: Japan Meteorological Corporation